Dave-team/Knowledge-base/Management.md

 - Agenda to be set by employee
 - Employee does 80% of the talking
 - ‘Seek first to understand before being understood’
+- Keep adding notes in a shared 1:1 doc.
+It avoids not having things to speak about
+- Add notes to 1:1 doc after to spot patterns and see if you haven't discussed a topic in a while but maybe should

 ## Goal setting
 - Management by Objectives (MBO)